StrideSpark/raven-util/README.md

-# snowflake-util
+# raven-util
-A util for interacting with snowflake
+A util for init'ing sentry raven using credstash